tomhmoses/fun2/files/LectureNotes/files/Vector.lagda.md

 open import general-notation
 ```
 -->
-# Lists
+# Vectors

-This type has already been briefly discussed in the introduction.
+This type has already been briefly discussed in the [introduction](introduction.lagda.md).
 ```agda
 open import natural-numbers-type